holaplex/hub-docs/docs/hub/Guides/open-drop.md

 # Open Drops

 An Open Drop offers a highly versatile method for distributing a collection of NFTs.
 It allows you to conveniently include images and metadata for a customizable number of NFTs, which can be minted through our API according to your specific requirements.
 For instance, an Open Drop is ideal for creating a generative collection, and you can leverage the Hub API to construct any distribution mechanism that suits your needs.
-Open Drops are currently only supported on Solana and only possible using Hub API.
+Open Drops are currently only supported on Solana.

-## Create a collection?

-If you'd like your NFTs created via an Open Drop to belong to a collection (e.g. an MCC on Solana), create a collection in Hub first:
+Follow the steps below to create, queue, and mint an Open Drop using the Hub API.

 ## Create an Open Drop

 First, create an Open Drop using the `createDrop` mutation.
-The collection (MCC on Solana) will be created using the metadata JSON specified in drop creation.
+The collection (MCC on Solana) will be created using the `metadataJson` and `creators` specified in drop creation.

 ### Example